sophiej-104/58M-Biological-Data-Science-Project/README.md

 Additional Instructions
 --------------------------------------------------------------

 If using the script to process alternative data to that provided, the data will need to be checked to contain spillover data in order to carry out the compensation steps.
-This is done using the spillover() function from the flowCore package.
-If the data being used returns NULL (no spillover data), manual compensation may need to be carried out instead.
+This is done using the spillover() function from the flowCore package (this step is already included in the code chunk).
+If the spillover data is contained under a different key word to that for this current data set adjustments to the code chunks can be made.
+If the data being used returns NULL for every key word (no spillover data), manual compensation may need to be carried out instead.